How Caustica works

 $\varphi$Shear position angle (radians), aligned with the direction of the tidal field.

-The shear object’s position in the plane panel has no effect on the lensing computation; the deflection is always computed relative to the coordinate origin.
+The shear object’s position in the plane card has no effect on the lensing computation; the deflection is always computed relative to the coordinate origin.
 The marker and direction arrow can be repositioned freely for visual organisation.

 Note.
 The effective shear visible in the lensing-quantities map is $\gamma_\text{eff} = \gamma_\text{ext} \cdot D_{ls}/D_s$, not $\gamma_\text{ext}$ itself.
 See §4 for details.